Top Technographic Data APIs, Datasets, and Databases

-- Subscription to data feed – The price is contingent on the granularity of information and update frequency.
+- Subscription to data feed – The price is dependent on the granularity of information and update frequency.

-- Cost per lead – The price is contingent on how qualified the lead is.
+- Cost per lead – The price is dependent on how qualified the lead is.

-- Cost per batch – The price is contingent on the time taken to gather the information and the size of the batch.
+- Cost per batch – The price is dependent on the time taken to gather the information and the size of the batch.

-With technology becoming ever more integrated into our business operations, it’s safe to say technographic data is not going anywhere anytime soon.
-For this reason, the sooner you can start implementing technographic data, the more prepared you’ll be to benefit further in the future.
+With smart technology becoming ever-more integrated into our business operations, it’s safe to say technographic data is only becoming more and more important for B2B marketing.
+For this reason, the sooner your company can start implementing technographic data, the sooner you’ll start reaping the rewards.

-Remember that, while possible, sourcing technographics yourself is often a technically challenging and time consuming endeavor.
+Sourcing technographics intelligence yourself is often a technically-challenging and time-consuming endeavor.
 To ensure the easiest and highest quality data for your business, it’s best to source it from top-rated technographic data providers.

 Popular Technographic Data Use Cases